HongSon507/Film-recommender/README.md

 # Movie Recommendation

-his project builds a Movie Recommendation System based on the **Naive Bayes** machine learning algorithm, inspired by and improved upon a scientific research paper on recommendation systems.
+This project builds a Movie Recommendation System based on the **Naive Bayes** machine learning algorithm, inspired by and improved upon a scientific research paper on recommendation systems.
 The system analyzes users' movie-watching history and their similarity to generate a list of movies that a specific user has the highest probability of liking.

 [Reference] (https://www.researchgate.net/publication/337596162_Design_and_Implementation_of_Movie_Recommendation_System_Based_on_Naive_Bayes)